G2Quantix/g2quantix.github.io/index.md

 ## What We Do
 ### <i class="fa fa-cog fa-lg"></i> Development of AI/ML Solutions
 We develop predictive models powered by high-quality local data—like single-cell perturbation experiments and compound or antibody screening—to accelerate target discovery and drug development.
-Our approach leverages lab-in-the-loop AI grounded in advanced biological foundation models.
+Our approach leverages lab-in-the-loop AI grounded in advanced biological foundation models and active learning.

 ### <i class="fas fa-database fa-lg"></i> Research Informatics and Data Management
 We design and customize cloud-native ELN, LIMS, and data lakes—making data AI-ready with insights from nearly a decade of Bio-IT experience across leading pharma and biotech organizations.